 The above list is not exhaustive and students should refer to the relevant regulations regarding the stage when they may request a final review (if applicable).

-Any requests for a final review must be made in writing to the Director of Academic Services [hereinafter referred to as the ‘Director’] within 14 working days of the original decision of the Committee, Board or University Officer, by submitting the Final Review Application Form which can be downloaded via the University’s MyStudies (Blackboard) website or obtained from Academic Services.
+Any requests for a final review must be made in writing to the Director of Academic Services [hereinafter referred to as the ‘Director’] within 14 working days of the original decision of the Committee, Board or University Officer, by submitting the Final Review Form.

-To request a final review of a decision taken in relation to attendance under the Attendance Monitoring Policy for Taught Students, the Attendance Monitoring Policy for Research Students (to include Masters by Research), or the Tier 4 Attendance Monitoring Policy, students must submit their final review application form to the Director within 5 working days of notification of the outcome of the initial review.
+To request a final review of a decision taken in relation to attendance under the Engagement Monitoring Policy for Taught Students, the Engagement Monitoring Policy for Research Students (to include Masters by Research), or the Engagement Monitoring Policy for Student Route (previously Tier 4) Students, students must submit their final review application form to the Director within 5 working days of notification of the outcome of the initial review.

 If a final review application form is not received within the time limits stipulated, the final review will normally be treated as not eligible for consideration on the basis it is ‘out of time’, unless the student shows there to be a compelling reason for not having submitted the application within the time limits.
 Where it is decided that a final review application is not eligible for consideration, the student will be advised of this outcome by letter.